rmrfslashbin/anythingllm-custom-agent-nearby-businesses-skill/README.md

 ## Troubleshooting

 - If you encounter any errors related to the API key, make sure it's correctly set in both the `.env` file (for local testing) and the AnythingLLM UI configuration.
-- Ensure that your Google Places API key has the necessary permissions and quota for Text Search requests.
+- Ensure that your Google Places API key has the necessary permissions and quota for Text Search and Place Details requests.
 - If you encounter any package-related issues, try deleting the `yarn.lock` file and `node_modules` directory, then run `yarn install` again.

 ## License